-Television episodic work includes "The Path" (guest star, opposite Rockmond Dunbar (NBC/Hulu)), as well as "3 Lbs." (guest star opposite Stanley Tucci (CBS)), and "Law & Order: Criminal Intent" (guest star opposite Vincent d’Onofrio (NBC)).
+Television episodic work includes Season 4, episode 1 of "New Amsterdam" (guest star opposite Tyler Labine, directed by Michael Slovis, producer David Schulner (NBC)) (first airing September 21, 2021), "The Path" (guest star, opposite Rockmond Dunbar (NBC/Hulu)), as well as "3 Lbs." (guest star opposite Stanley Tucci (CBS)), and "Law & Order: Criminal Intent" (guest star opposite Vincent d’Onofrio (NBC)).
 She provided her voice for the Emmy award-winning PBS American Masters "Judy Garland: By Myself".

 For her work on stage, Isabel was nominated for the Tony Award and received the Drama Desk Award and the Theatre World Award for her performance as Judy Garland, starring opposite Hugh Jackman, in The Boy from Oz on Broadway, for which she was also nominated for the Drama League and Outer Critics Circle Awards.
 She won the Helen Hayes Award for her performance in Tom Stoppard’s Indian Ink.

-Isabel most recently starred on Broadway as Madame Morrible in the long-running hit Wicked the Musical.
-Prior to that, alongside Nathan Lane, Matthew Broderick, F. Murray Abraham, Stockard Channing, Rupert Grint and Megan Mullally, she starred in Terrence McNally’s hit It’s Only a Play, directed by Jack O’Brien.
+Isabel starred on Broadway as Madame Morrible in the long-running hit Wicked the Musical.
+Alongside Nathan Lane, Matthew Broderick, F. Murray Abraham, Stockard Channing, Rupert Grint and Megan Mullally, she starred in Terrence McNally’s hit It’s Only a Play, directed by Jack O’Brien.
 Also on Broadway, she starred in Hairspray (also directed by Mr. O’Brien), Spider-Man Turn Off the Dark (directed by Julie Taymor), and Enchanted April (directed by Michael Wilson).